 Providers wishing to participate with Meridian or non-contracted providers seeking reimbursement must be enrolled with HFS' IMPACT system to provide services to members.
-If you are already enrolled with IMPACT, simply contact the Network Development department at 866-606-3700 (TTY: 711), Monday through Friday, 8 a.m. to 5 p.m. or send an email to ILcontracting@centene.com to obtain a contract for participation and enrollment criteria.
-Interested providers can also visit ILmeridian.com to obtain detailed instructions on how to enroll in IMPACT, access links to the appropriate paperwork, and get directions on where to send the completed forms.
+If you are already enrolled with IMPACT, simply complete an online application to join the network at our company website.
+You may also send an email to ILJoinOurNetwork@centene.com to obtain a contract for participation and enrollment criteria.

 Providers who have not submitted a claim to the State for reimbursement within 18 months may be at risk for inactivation of their Medicaid ID number.
-The provider must then call the Provider Participation Unit (PPU) at 217-782-0538 or write to the following location to verify their address:
+Providers with general questions about IMPACT or provider enrollment should contact: